opencog/docker/indigo/README.md

    development environment.

 * `einstein` container for the Hanson Robotics' small Einstein head.
-  This container was demo'd at ROS Kong 2014 by David Hanson.
+  This container was demoed at ROS Kong 2014 by David Hanson.

 * `zenorsm` ...
 Zeno ?? with Einstein head ??

-* `opencog` ... ros with opencog ... unused at this time ...

 ## Unmaintained images
 The arthur-animation and arthur-dev packages are deprecated.
 They